chelseasenter/Doggo-Webpage/README.md

 ## Website Purpose
 *We love dogs, what more can we say?*  <p>
 The purpose of this website is to:
-* provide infomration on dog breeds
+* provide information on dog breeds
 * help users find their perfect dog
 * provide meaning data visualizations of our doggy data
 * AND -last but not least - create a Dungeons&Dragons-style game where users can select dog characters to "play" against each other and see who wins out (cleverly named Dungeons&Doggos).  <p>  <p>